Ozzie Albies Preview, Player Props: Braves vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.21 team ERA ranks 17th across all league pitching staffs.
+- The Dodgers' 4.20 team ERA ranks 16th across all MLB pitching staffs.

-- Dodgers pitchers combine to rank 14th in baseball in home runs given up (160 total, 1.2 per game).
+- Dodgers pitchers combine to surrender 162 total home runs at a clip of 1.2 per game (to rank 15th in baseball).

-- In his most recent appearance on Tuesday against the Arizona Diamondbacks, the right-hander went six innings, allowing four earned runs while surrendering seven hits.
+- The righty last pitched on Tuesday against the Arizona Diamondbacks, when he went six innings, allowing four earned runs while giving up seven hits.

-- The 24-year-old has an ERA of 4.00, with 8.1 strikeouts per nine innings, in 16 games this season.
-Opponents have a .236 batting average against him.
+- The 24-year-old has put up a 4.00 ERA and 8.1 strikeouts per nine innings in 16 games this season, while allowing a batting average of .236 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.